On this page:

 The following is a curated review of key information and literature about this topic.
 It is not comprehensive of all data related to this subject.

 SARS-CoV-2 is believed to spread primarily through close person-to-person contact because its transmission correlates to duration and distance of physical interaction.
 Respiratory droplets, which are produced when people speak, cough, sneeze and sing, appear to be the predominant mode of transmission.
 For additional information on routes of transmission of SARS-CoV-2, please see the Personal Protective Equipment in Medical Settings section.

-Because most respiratory droplets can travel up to 6 feet, the CDC recommends physical distancing, also called “social distancing,” which means keeping a space of at least six feet between people who do not live in the same household.
+Because most respiratory droplets can travel up to 6 feet, CDC recommends physical distancing, also called “social distancing,” which means keeping a space of at least 6 feet between people who do not live in the same household.
 Limiting travel outside the home may also be helpful.
 There may be certain scenarios where distancing alone is inadequate, and therefore a combination of strategies such as masking, hand hygiene and physical distancing is likely most effective.